 Wheel throwing isn't the only way to make seamless cylindrical forms on the wheel.
 Mitch Lyons uses a technique he calls the broomstick method.
 What's great about this method is that you can roll your cylinders over pieces of colored clay to inlay various designs.

-In today’s video clip, Lyons demonstrates how he makes colored clays and inlays figurative colored clay motifs into his broomstick vases.
-I have also included a step-by-step recap of the technique below.
-Happy Friday! – Jennifer Harnetty, editor.
+In today's video clip, Lyons demonstrates how he makes colored clays and inlays figurative colored clay motifs into his broomstick vases.
+Happy Friday! - Jennifer Harnetty, editor.

 Having trouble watching the video?